 The reference relationship is the most general relationship type.
 A reference relationship is used when the source and destination components are not dependent on one another; for example, a database can reference another database that it is replicating.
 One database is not dependent on the other, and the Components exist separately.

-An example of a SCOM Component Relationship in JSON format is the following:
+The following example shows a SCOM Component Relationship in JSON format:

 Alert

 An Alert is defined as follows: